IslamNizami/swing_todo_app/README.md

   Sound effects by replacing ding.wav and adjusting SoundUtil.java.
   Task behavior and persistence features.

-License
+License:
   This project is open-source and free to use under the MIT License.

-Contact
+Contact:
   Created by IslamNizami – feel free to connect!